By Chris Sugrue @c_sugrue

 Social media has been the catalyst in the transformation of the brand-consumer dynamic.
 But it is also the means for marketers to overcome the new challenges it presents.

-The challenge in 2018 and beyond is to connect the data dots now on offer, and do it at scale.
+The challenge now and in the future is to connect the data dots now available, and do it at scale.